Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 ### Peace of Body and Mind

 Wounds cannot hinder your attacks.
-At the beginning of a conflict, if you suffer from a wound, you may gain an enduring `Battle Trance` boon with rating equal to your highest rated wound's rating.
+At the beginning of a gauntlets, if you suffer from a wound, you may gain an enduring `Battle Trance` boon with rating equal to your highest rated wound's rating.

 ### Untouchable Grace